PandaunterSternen/FSM-MPCC/README.md

 3. Commit your changes.
 4. Push to your branch and open a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE link here) - see the LICENSE file for details.

 ## Contact
-For any queries or further information, please contact [your email/contact information].
+For any queries or further information, please contact [xinwensu97@gmail.com].